siwei-io/siwei-io.github.io/en/nebula-java-happy-parsing-guide/index.md

 import java.lang.reflect.*;
 ```

-And let's connect it to the nebula graph, please replace your graphD IP and Port here:
+And let's connect it to the nebula graph, please replace your graphD IP and Port here, and execute them under the propmt string of `java>`:

 ```java
 NebulaPoolConfig nebulaPoolConfig = new NebulaPoolConfig();